 - Comfort Foam Layer: Customer service representatives told me that the C-4 has a 1.5″ foam comfort layer but the P-5 has a 2″ foam layer of their proprietary PlushFit foam which is a bit denser and supportive.

 - Popularity: The P-5 model is Sleep Number’s most popular bed.
 The salesperson I spoke to at a sleep number store said it had a good amount of balance between cushion and natural firmness from the air chambers.

-- You Want a Balanced Bed: The P-5 is popular because customers feel it is the right balance of firmness and cushion.
-You get 2” of PlushFit foam in the P-5, which is more dense and supportive than the foam used in the C-4.
+- People Want a Balanced Bed: The P-5 is popular because customers feel it is the right balance of firmness and cushion.
+Consumers get 2” of PlushFit foam in the P-5, which is more dense and supportive than the foam used in the C-4.

-- You Like A Mattress With A Pillowtop: The P-5 comes with a more luxurious European-style pillowtop mattress, while the C-4 offers a soft – but flatter – mattress top.
+- People Like A Mattress With A Pillowtop: The P-5 comes with a more luxurious European-style pillowtop mattress, while the C-4 offers a soft – but flatter – mattress top.

-- You’re On A Budget But Want Extras: There is a $500 difference between the C-4 and the P-5.
-While there are many reasons to upgrade to the P-5, saving on the mattress price would allow you to spend money on options like the popular SleepIQ® technology or FlexFit™ Adjustable Bases.
+- People Are On A Budget But Want Extras: There is a $500 difference between the C-4 and the P-5.
+While there are many reasons to upgrade to the P-5, saving on the mattress price would allow people to spend money on options like the popular SleepIQ® technology or FlexFit™ Adjustable Bases.

 I consider myself to a be a budget-conscious person and while I would naturally lean towards the more affordable mattress (C-4), I think the P-5 may just be worth the extra money for the enhanced construction and details it offers.

 For an extra $500 people are essentially getting a taller mattress with a more luxurious and softer pillow top cover, as well as a denser, more supportive, and thicker foam comfort layer.
 The foam layer in the P-5 also offers two more areas of pressure relief than the C-4